Pricing ASICs for Cryptocurrency Mining: Empirical Evaluation

-Figure~\ref{fig:revenue-comparison} aggregates realized revenue and initial costs of ASICs and the corresponding imitating portfolios, constructed according to our method.
-As before, the revenue for both is after deducting all maintenance costs.
-The figure shows that in recent history imitating portfolios produce higher revenues than ASICs.
-The reason our imitating portfolio's revenue is not exactly the same as an ASIC's is that there is a gap between the realized and projected growth rates of the network's total mining power.
+To provide an additional angle on these results, we show in \cref{fig:AsicValueComparison} both the correct prices of mining hardware over time, and the total cost of the corresponding imitating portfolios, including the average-case fees paid for all necessary adjustments.
+Although an imitating portfolio is more expensive when compared to the correct price, it still costs less than the official price.

-\paragraph{The Effect of Volatility} As intuitively explained in Section~\ref{section:introduction}, Bitcoin's volatility starkly affects miner revenue, and thus also should affect an ASIC's price.
-Figure~\ref{fig:value_as_func_of_volatility} depicts our method's evaluation of ASIC prices as functions of volatility, where each line represents a different purchase date.
-Bitcoin's annual volatility, as estimated on December 21st, 2019, and its peak annual volatility, which occurred in the year preceding April 29th, 2018, are depicted as vertical lines.
+\paragraph*{Volatility Increases Value} \cref{fig:ValueAsFuncOfVolatility} depicts our evaluation of \gls{ASIC} prices as a function of volatility, where each line represents a different purchase date.
+Bitcoin's annual volatility, as estimated on September $9$th, $2021$, and its peak annual volatility, which occurred in the year preceding April $29$th, $2018$, are depicted as vertical lines.

-As can be seen, our method gives higher prices for ASICs if the annual volatility is higher.
-For example, an ASIC bought on June 2019 could have cost $\%16$ more if the volatility was at its historical peak.
+Our method gives higher prices for \glspl{ASIC} when volatility is higher.
+For example, an \gls{ASIC} bought on June $2021$ could cost $20\%$ more if the volatility was at its historical peak.

+Of note is the increase in value for hardware bought on February $2020$.
+This can be explained by the crash in global hashrate experienced at the beginning of 2021 (see \cref{fig:BtcToUsdAndHash}).
+The combination of high volatility and low hashrate means that it is profitable to turn on hardware which might not be the most efficient or powerful (equivalently, the hardware's shutdown price is lower).

-\paragraph{The Effect of Reception Delay} Applying Equation~\ref{eq:reception-delay} on historical data from specific periods of Bitcoin's short-term history, we learn that even a brief delay in the reception of an ASIC can severely decrease its value; for example, a month's delay can decrease value by 30\%, as seen in Figure~\ref{fig:value_as_func_of_delay}.
+\paragraph*{Reception Delay Decreases Value} By applying \cref{eq:ReceptionDelay} on historical data, we learn that a delay in the reception of an \gls{ASIC} can severely lower its value, with a month's delay decreasing value by $30\%$, as seen in \cref{fig:ValueAsFuncOfDelay}.